ilinyhsergey/antlr4-javascript/README.md

 JavaScript runtime libraries for ANTLR 4

+**THIS TARGET HAS BEEN INTEGRATED INTO [MAIN ANTLR4 REPO](https://github.com/antlr/antlr4).
+PLEASE CREATE ISSUES AND PULL REQUESTS THERE.**

 This runtime is available through npm.
 The package name is 'antlr4'.

 This runtime has been tested in Node.js, Safari, Firefox, Chrome and IE.